phresher/OpenFOAM_Tutorials_Plus/README.md

   A simple 2D geometry is used to show the development of a turbulent boundary layer.
 It's an exercise of [Flow over a flat plate - YouTube](https://youtu.be/69Nna1UjICI).

+* **magnusEffect**

+  A rotating cylinder in free stream to show magnus effect.
+Gmsh is used to generate mesh.

 * **abruptContraction**

   Abrupt contraction of a rectangular channel where cavitation occures.
 The *blockMeshDict* is written with variables. *interPhaseChangeFoam*, *pisoFoam* and  *pimpleFoam* are used.